Indonesian Anies plans to challenge election results in highest court - ExBulletin

 “When we talk about free and fair elections, it also means that the state takes a neutral stance towards any candidate and conducts elections in a neutral manner.
 This has been absent,” he said.

-Mr. Anies has previously denounced what he said were irregularities in the months leading up to the elections, including the mass distribution of social assistance in key electoral regions, such as Central Java.
+Anies has previously denounced what he described as irregularities in the months leading up to the election, including the mass distribution of social assistance in key electoral regions, such as Central Java.

 “If you talk to most people in the general public, I think most people will say the election is over.
 The majority aren't paying attention to it, so we would like to see this as public education as well,” he said. he declared about the planned trial.